Andereoo/TkinterWeb/README.md

 See [Getting Started](https://tkinterweb.readthedocs.io/en/latest/usage.html) for more tips and tricks.

 ## Installation
-To install TkinterWeb, simply type `pip install tkinterweb` in the command prompt or terminal.
+To install TkinterWeb, simply type `pip install tkinterweb[recommended]` in the command prompt or terminal.
 That's it!

-Or, you can also choose to install optional dependencies:
-* Use `pip install tkinterweb[javascript]` to also install JavaScript dependencies.
+Or, you can also choose from the following extras: `pip install tkinterweb[html, images, svg, javascript, requests]`.
+You can also use `pip install tkinterweb[full]` to install all optional dependencies or ``pip install tkinterweb`` to install the bare minimum.
-* Use `pip install tkinterweb[svg]` to also install Scalable Vector Graphics dependencies.
-* Use `pip install tkinterweb[requests]` to also install Brotli compression support for faster page loads on some sites.
-* Use `pip install tkinterweb[full]` to install all optional dependencies.

 ## Dependencies
 **In order to load webpages and show images, TkinterWeb requires the following packages:**
-* Tkinter (which is automatically packaged with most Python installations)
+* Tkinter
-* TkinterWeb-Tkhtml (can be installed via `pip install tkinterweb-tkhtml`)
+* TkinterWeb-Tkhtml

+I also **strongly** recommended installing the following:
+* TkinterWeb-Tkhtml-Extras
-* PIL (can be installed via `pip install pillow`)
+* PIL
+* PIL.ImageTk

+You can also choose from the following list for extra functionality:
+* Brotli (for faster page loads on some sites)
+* PythonMonkey (for basic JavaScript support)
+* CairoSVG or PyGObject (for SVG support)

-* PIL.ImageTk (may be automatically installed with PIL on some systems, otherwise needs to be installed in order to load most image types)
+Pip will automatically install dependencies when installing TkinterWeb.
+PIL.ImageTk should be automatically installed with PIL but might need to installed separately on some systems.

-Pip will automatically install PIL and TkinterWeb-Tkhtml when installing TkinterWeb.

 ## API Documentation